lkovari/lk-lib/projects/form-validation-monitor/README.md

 _<lk-form-validation-monitor [mainFormGroup]="dataEntryForm" [distanceFrom]="5"></lk-form-validation-monitor>_

+Where the

-Where the dataEntryForm is the reference in the templae of the main form,
+- dataEntryForm is the reference in the templae of the main form,
+- distanceFrom is the height of the gap in rem, between the UI of the Form Validation Monitor and other UI elements

 _<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_